damianjankowski/repo-sync-manager/README.md

 - `--include_directories`: Additional folders to delete (space-separated paths).
 - `--force`: Delete directories without user confirmation.
 - `--dry_run`: Simulate delete operations without actually performing them.
+- `--update`: Update all Git repositories in the --base_directory to their latest state from the remote.